-When the FGD slurry is dewatered and dredged it retains moisture but no free liquids and during dewatering and subsequent transportation for disposal or beneficial reuse it remains wetted with low potential for dusting.
-When trucks are loaded they are tarped prior to offsite transport to a permitted landfill or for beneficial reuse.
+✓ When the FGD slurry is dewatered and dredged it retains moisture but no free liquids and during dewatering and subsequent transportation for disposal or beneficial reuse it remains wetted with low potential for dusting.
+When trucks are loaded they are tarped prior to transport to the offsite landfill or for beneficial reuse.